 We incur capital expenditures for our consolidated entities and our unconsolidated affiliates.
 Our 2018 plan includes maintenance capital expenditures of between \$100 million and \$120 million, and expansion capital expenditures between \$650 million and \$750 million associated with approved projects.
+We forecast expansion spending to be at the high end of the range.
 Expansion capital expenditures include the construction of the O'Connor 2 plant and Mewbourn 3 plant in our DJ Basin system, as well as the capacity expansion of the Sand Hills pipeline and the construction of the Gulf Coast Express pipeline, which are shown as an investment in unconsolidated affiliates in our condensed consolidated statements of cash flows.